hemajanjirala/Sentiment-Analysis/README.md

 6. The code block that plots the logistic curve and an orange curve is used for visualization purposes.
 The `orange_curve` function defines the equation for the orange curve (in this case, a sine wave).
 This function can be modified to plot a different curve by changing the equation inside the function.
 The code then creates a figure and axis using `matplotlib`, plots both the logistic curve and the orange curve, sets labels and a title, and displays the plot.

 7. The `tqdm` library is used to display progress bars during long-running operations, such as training loops or data processing tasks.
 In the provided code snippets, `tqdm` is used to create a progress bar that shows the current iteration of a loop simulating the training process.
 This helps to provide visual feedback on the progress of the training or any other iterative task being performed.
 The length of the progress bar can be adjusted by modifying the range of the loop iterations.
+8.

+ # CHATBOT USING NATURAL LANGUAGE PROCESSING (NLP)
+ ## The following are some of the problem statement

+1. What is the purpose of the `word_tokenize` and `sent_tokenize` functions from the `nltk.tokenize` module, and how are they used in the given code?

+2. Explain the role of the `brown` and `gutenberg` corpora from NLTK, and provide examples of how they are used in the code.

+3. How does the code search for specific file IDs (e.g., containing "Bible" or "bible") in the Gutenberg corpus, and what is the purpose of this search?

+4. Describe the purpose of the `FreqDist` class from the `nltk.probability` module, and provide examples of how it is used in the code to calculate word frequencies.

+5. What is the purpose of the `bigrams` function from NLTK, and how is it used in the code?

+6. Explain the role of stop words in natural language processing, and how the code filters out stop words from a given sentence.

+7. What is the purpose of the `PorterStemmer` class from the `nltk.stem` module, and how is it used in the code to stem words?

+8. ## The following are some of the conclutions.

+1. The `word_tokenize` function is used to tokenize a given string into a list of words or tokens, while the `sent_tokenize` function tokenizes a string into a list of sentences.
+In the provided code, `word_tokenize` is used to split the string `x` into a list of words `z`, and `sent_tokenize` is used to split `x` into a list of sentences `y`.

+2. The `brown` and `gutenberg` corpora are part of NLTK's collection of pre-loaded text data.
+The `brown` corpus contains text from various genres, while the `gutenberg` corpus contains a collection of books from Project Gutenberg.
+The code demonstrates how to access the words and sentences from these corpora using their respective methods (e.g., `brown.words()`, `gutenberg.words()`, `gutenberg.sents()`).

+3. The code searches for specific file IDs in the Gutenberg corpus that contain the word "Bible" or "bible" (case-insensitive) using a regular expression search (`re.search`).
+This search is performed to identify and retrieve the text of the Bible from the Gutenberg corpus.
+The resulting file IDs are stored in the `bible_ids` list.

+4. The `FreqDist` class from the `nltk.probability` module is used to calculate the frequency distribution of elements in a given list or corpus.
+In the provided code, `FreqDist` is used to count the occurrences of words in a sentence (`sentence` and `NLP_tokens`).
+The resulting frequency distribution can be printed or accessed using various methods (e.g., `fdist['word']` to get the frequency of a specific word, `fdist.most_common(n)` to get the `n` most frequent words).

+5. The `bigrams` function from NLTK is used to generate bigrams (pairs of adjacent items) from a given list or sequence.
+In the code, `NLP_bigrams` is a list of bigrams created from the `NLP_tokens` list.
+Bigrams are commonly used in natural language processing tasks like language modeling and text generation.

+6. Stop words are common words (e.g., "the", "a", "is") that often carry little meaning and can be filtered out during text preprocessing.
+The code demonstrates how to obtain a set of English stop words from the `nltk.corpus` module using `stopwords.words("english")`.
+It then filters out the stop words from a given sentence (`NLP_tokens`) by checking if each word is present in the stop word set and appending the non-stop words to a new list (`filtered_sen`).

+7. The `PorterStemmer` class from the `nltk.stem` module is used for stemming words, which is the process of reducing words to their base or root form.
+In the provided code, an instance of `PorterStemmer` (`ps`) is created, and the `stem` method is applied to a list of sample words (`sample_words`).
+The stemmed versions of these words are printed, demonstrating the stemming process (e.g., "python", "python", "pythonli", "python").

+8.